bfeher/BFPaperCheckbox/README.md

 By default, BFPaperCheckboxes use "Smart Color" which will match the tap-circle's positive color to the color of the checkmark (`checkmarkColor`).
 You can set your own colors via: `.tapCirclePositiveColor` and `.tapCircleNegativeColor`.
 Note that setting these disables Smart Color.

+*Note: Try not to use super slow animation times.
+It breaks the visual effects (not the functionality though) plus, why would you?*

 ## Properties
 `UIColor *checkmarkColor` <br />
 A UIColor to use for the checkmark color.
 Note that self.tintColor will be used for the square box color.